ajitJJadhav/Morse-code-transmission-machine/README.md

 and big halls as it's range is very large (upto 100 metres).It can also be used to control a cluster of appliances or collect data from multiple nodes to a single node as one Xbee can recieve data from multiple other Xbees.

+The components used are:
+1 Arduino Uno
+2 Xbee and 2 Xbee connecters
+1 Buzzer
+1 Pushbutton switch
+1 LED
+Jumper Wires